Novo Theatre, Dhaka

-Novo Theatre, Dhaka (formerly Bhasani Novo Theatre and Bangabandhu Sheikh Mujibur Rahman Novo Theatre) is a planetarium on Bijoy Sarani Avenue of Tejgaon area in Dhaka, Bangladesh.
+Novotheatre, Dhaka (formerly Bhasani Novotheatre and Bangabandhu Sheikh Mujibur Rahman Novotheatre) is a planetarium on Bijoy Sarani Avenue of Tejgaon area in Dhaka, Bangladesh.

 History

-The Novo Theatre opened to public on 25 September 2004.
-It was previously named Bhashani Novo Theatre.
-It was made autonomous by Bangabandhu Sheikh Mujibur Rahman Novo Theatre Bill 2010.
+The Novotheatre opened to public on 25 September 2004.
+It was previously named Bhashani Novotheatre.
+It was made autonomous by Bangabandhu Sheikh Mujibur Rahman Novotheatre Bill 2010.
 The space center was commissioned by the Ministry of Science and Communication Technology of the Government of Bangladesh.